Koredotcom/android-kore-sdk/README.md

 ```

 ### Step-9.
 Create user own custom templates:
 Kore is providing predefined templates.
 You can use these templates as is or you can override existing templates and/or can add new templates.
-Following is the procedure to override existing templates and add new templates.
+Please refer the sample app for creating your own templates(new templates or override existingtemplates)

 Make sure to add overridden templates and new templates to BotChatRowType class **before creating the BotChatAdapter object**